mo-johnmo/documentation-example/doc/index.rst

 John's helpful Sphinx -> GitHub pages example
 =============================================
-This is but an introduction.
+This is but an introduction but let's get on with it.

 .. toctree::
    :maxdepth: 3